-Ms. Mattson reminded the LNC of the current unfavorable financial situation and moved to a moved to a moved the ark motion by striking G5 in full.
+Ms. Mattson reminded the LNC of the current unfavorable financial situation and moved to amend the Lark motion by striking G5 in full.

 Ms. Bilyeu expressed concerns that this might add an additional responsibility burden on staff that is not part of their current contracts.
 Mr. O'Donnell noted that this could be done in a revenue neutral (or potentially revenue positive) way and that this goal does not commit the LNC to expend any funds.
 Ms. Daugherty noted that the seminars could be used to assist the meeting of other goals such as candidate recruitment.